reimhult/reimhult.github.io/_posts/2020-05-12-housing-price-trend-visualization-part-1.markdown

 |2020-03-01 |     108.5 |    102.3 |  97.2 |    99.6 | 100.0
 |2020-04-01 |     102.2 |    103.3 | 100.1 |    98.7 | 100.0

-So, we can see a significant drop of the housing prices during the one or two months in Stockholm, Malmö, Uppsala and Solna, but not in Göteborg.
-Note that this is based on the median price
+This table shows that there is a considerable drop in the median price per area unit during March and/or April in Stockholm, Malmö, Uppsala and Solna.
+Interestingly, the same effect is not showing in Göteborg.
+However, this is based on the very blunt tool provided by the median.
+Examining the price distribution more carefully might reveal another story.
+(This might be the topic for another future post, so let's leave it the way it is for now.)

-The first query is to get the median price per month for the municipalities having more than 2000 sales during the last year.
+The SQL query to achieve this table will be built up in three steps below.
+First, the median price for the big municipalities are calculated.
+Second, the normalization to the first month is done.
+And lastly, the resulting table is pivoted to create the desired output.

-#### Query
+#### Query 1 - Calculate the median price per month for selected cities

 {% highlight sql %}
 SELECT date_trunc('month', sold_date)::date AS month,
        kommun,